daleao/sdv/Modular Gameplay Overhaul/Modules/Weapons/README.md

 Mythic weapons are unique or extremely rare.
 They are usually quest rewards or rare monster drops, and tend to carry special perks in addition to their regular stats.

 Masterwork weapons are relics of the Dwarven race, crafted from special materials.
-They can ony be created by uncovering the lost Dwarvish Blueprints, and taking them to a skilled blacksmith along with the corresponding material:
+They can only be created by uncovering the lost Dwarvish Blueprints, and taking them to a skilled blacksmith along with the corresponding material:
 - **Elven** weapons, carved out of **Elderwood** obtained from [Scavenger Hunts](../Professions), are quick, nimble weapons enchanted with forest magic which grants them high reach and knockback.
 - **Dwarven** weapons, forged from **Dwarven Scraps** obtained from Volcano chests, are large, bulky weapons.
 They grant high defense and knockback, but reduce speed.
 - **Dragonbone** weapons, forged from **Dragon Teeth** obtained from Volcano chests and near dragon skeletons, are light and sharp, granting the highest raw damage out of any weapon in the game.

-The legendary Galaxy and Infinity weapons are explained in the next section, but will require [considerable work to obtain](#infinity-one).
+The legendary Galaxy and Infinity weapons are explained in the next section, but will require [considerable work to obtain](#infinity-1).

-If this option is enable, all weapons will been removed from Mine chests (replaced with valuable but random loot).
+If this option is enabled, all weapons will be removed from Mine chests (replaced with valuable but random loot).
 New weapons will have to be dropped from monsters or breakable containers in Mines and other dungeons.
 Monster-dropped weapons are rare, but tend to be stronger.
 Lower-tier weapons can also be purchased directly from Marlon, but will have fixed and significantly weaker stats when obtained this way.

 Weapon tooltips have also been improved for clarity, so you should always know exactly what each stat means.